stefanhaustein/greenspun/README.md

 Of course there is a simpler way to calculate the sum of 40 and 2.
 The important difference here is that we have generated an expression tree that we can inspect and manipulate and where we can repeat the included operations if we want to.

-For instance, after adding variables to our expressions, we could implement symbolic derivation.
+For instance, after adding variables to our expressions, we could use this representation to implement symbolic derivation or integration.

 ## Blocks